The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Gladiator Twin Hook and Big Hook

 The Twin Hook (pictured) and Big Hook are the workhorses here.
-They’re easily the most versatile hooks in the entire lineup, so you will be using a bunch of them.
+They’re easily the most versatile double hooks in the entire lineup, so you will be using a bunch of them.

 These hooks are excellent for large and unwieldy tools like shovels, rakes, and edgers.